fjossinet/RNArtistCore/README.md

 Mandatory Options:
 ==================
     -f file_name
         Either this option or -id is mandatory.
-The local file describing an RNA secondary structure.
-This option accepts several file names.
+The local file needs to describe an RNA secondary structure (BPSEQ, VIENNA, CT and STOCKHOLM formats).
+Several file names are allowed.

     -id database_entry_id
         Either this option or -f is mandatory.
 The database_entry_id has to conform to: